javierhonduco/ruby-vectorized-sum/README.md

 ## ruby vectorized array sum

 #### What it does?
-It just adds up the numbers of an array using your CPU's vectorised intructions.
+It just adds up the numbers of an array using your CPU's vectorised instructions.

 #### Why?
 Just wanted to create a C extension for Ruby.